Episcopal Diocese of South Dakota

 The Episcopal Diocese of South Dakota is a diocese of the Episcopal Church with jurisdiction over the state of South Dakota.

+In 2024, the diocese reported average Sunday attendance (ASA) of 1,416 persons, a relative decrease from 1,924 in 2015.
+The most recent membership statistics (2023) showed 6,301 persons in 78 churches, a relative decrease from 8,919 in 2016.
+Plate and pledge income for the 78 filing congregations of the diocese in 2024 was $1,937,070.
+No membership statistics were reported in 2024 parochial reports.

 History

 The diocese was created in 1871 at the Missionary District of Niobrara.
 It adopted the name Missionary District of South Dakota in 1884.
 William Hobart Hare was consecrated as Missionary Bishop in 1873, and full Bishop and the district concentrated its efforts on Native Americans.
 The original boundaries of the district "covered a territory north of the Niobrara River and west of the Missouri, all the way to the Rockies."
-The Missionary District became the Diocese of South Dakota in 1971, at which time there were 18 parishes, 24 mission congregations, 90 churches & chapels in the Niobrara Deanery, and 4 Episcopal schools.
+The Missionary District became the Diocese of South Dakota in 1971, at which time there were 18 parishes, 24 mission congregations, 90 churches and chapels in the Niobrara Deanery, and 4 Episcopal schools.

 Structure and membership

 The diocese is composed of 76 member congregations in South Dakota, two in Nebraska and one in Minnesota, organized geographically into seven deaneries.

 The diocese is made up of seven geographical deaneries: Black Hills (10 churches), Pine Ridge (7), Rosebud (15), Central (7), Northwest (17), Northeast (10) and Eastern (12).
-There is one church located in Minnesota, St. John’s in Browns Valley, part of the Northeast Deanery, and two in Nebraska, Blessed Redeemer, in Howe Creek and Our Most Merciful Savior, in Santee.
+There is one church located in Minnesota (St. John’s in Browns Valley in the Northeast Deanery), and two in Nebraska: Blessed Redeemer, in Howe Creek and Our Most Merciful Savior, in Santee.
 Its cathedral, Calvary Cathedral, is located in Sioux Falls.

 The Diocese of South Dakota has a multicultural membership and history.
 It has a special relationship with its Native American population.
 Approximately half of the 12,000 baptized Episcopalians in South Dakota are either Dakota or Lakota Sioux.
 The diocese also includes two congregations composed of Sudanese immigrants in Sioux Falls.